Convert KEY to JPG - online and free

 Designed to let users easily create, play and share presentations, Keynote contains most of the features found in modern presentation software, such as a slide navigator, the ability to add tables, shapes and charts to slides and a powerful media browser which allows users to drag and drop music from from iTunes, and photos from iPhoto and Aperture into their slides.

-Keynote also contains over 40 pre-designed themes to let users select common presentation formats, and powerful graphics tools to manipulate embedded images and provide advanced 3D transitions between slides (powered by OpenGL).
+Keynote contains a large number of pre-designed themes to let users select common presentation formats, and powerful graphics tools to manipulate embedded images and provide advanced 3D transitions between slides (powered by OpenGL).
 The major Keynote releases are summarised below:

-Files created by Keynote in iWork '09 are not backwards compatibile with earlier versions of iWork.
-Keynote files cannot be opened by programs other than iWork.
+Files created by Keynote in iWork cannot be opened by programs other than iWork.

 |Description||JPG's are often used for web sites and email as they are generally smaller file sizes as they are lossy meaning that some image quality is lost when the JPG is compressed and saved.
 The resultant 'lossy' file means that quality can never be recovered.
 The JPG format is often used in digital camera memory cards.
 The JPG file is a great format as it often manages to compress files to 1/10 of the size of the original file which is especially good for saving on bandwidth.|

 |Technical Details||JPG is a graphical file format for editing still images, it offers a symmetrical compression technique which is processor intensive and time consiming in both compression and decompression.
 JPEG is a joint standard of the International Telecommunications Union (ITU-T T.81) and the International Organization for Standardization (ISO 10918-1).
 JPEG involves a lossy compression mechanism using discrete cosine transform (DCT).
 Compression rates of 100:1 can be achieved, although the loss is noticeable at that level.
 Compression rates of 10:1 or 20:1 yield little degradation in image quality.|